conductor-oss/conductor/docs/docs/architecture/tasklifecycle.md

 ![Task Timeout](/img/TimeoutSeconds.png)

-**0 seconds** -> Worker polls for task T1 fom the Conductor server and receives the task.
+**0 seconds** -> Worker polls for task T1 from the Conductor server and receives the task.
 T1 is put into IN_PROGRESS status by the server.
 Worker starts processing the task but is unable to process the task at this time.
 Worker updates the server with T1 set to IN_PROGRESS status and a callback of 9 seconds.
 Server puts T1 back in the queue but makes it invisible and the worker continues to poll for the task but does not receive T1 for 9 seconds.